A moist, delicious marble cake, swirled with cookie butter & topped with a gorgeous crumble of crumbs, oats & nuts. Serve cold, or warm as a pud!

 - Mix together the flour, baking powder, sugar and salt in a large bowl.

-- Separately, whisk together the egg, vanilla, vegetable oil and liquid till well combined.
+- Separately, whisk together the egg, vanilla, vegetable oil and 65ml (¼ cup + 1 tbsp) of the milk till well combined.

 - Add the blended wet ingredients to the dry ingredients in the bowl, and mix well to give a thick batter.
 Pour into the prepared till and spread out with a spatula.

-- Mix the speculoos spread with the 50ml milk/soya milk and whisk to combine.
+- Mix the speculoos spread with the remaining 50ml milk (or non-dairy alternative) and whisk to combine.
 Drizzle the mixture over the surface of the cake batter in the tin, and use a knife or skewer to marble it through the batter.

 - Rub the speculoos spread and flour together to give crumbs.
 Stir in the nuts and oats.